ZhangZhengruiNUS/Food_Shop_Server/README.md

 ##### 4.2.3.2 Transactions

->In the following two cases, but not only the two cases, you can use this method:
+>In the following two cases, but not only the two cases, you should use this method:
 a.
-When you want to change(Create/Update/Delete) more than one table
+You want to change(Create/Update/Delete) more than one table
 b.
-When you want to change(Create/Update/Delete) one table with more than one record
+You want to change(Create/Update/Delete) one table with more than one record
+c.
+You want to change(Create/Update/Delete) a single record in a single table, with the need to verify the data that could be modified by other transactions

-- The same way as "Non-Transactions" to write Sqlc sctipts and generate Go functions for a single table
+- The same way as "Non-Transactions" to write Sqlc sctipts and generate Go functions for a single table.
+_**Note: If you want to ensure that the data you need to verify remains unchanged before making the change(Create/Update/Delete), you should use an "Explicit Lock" by adding "...
+FOR UPDATE" to your SQL query**_

 - Use "ExecTx" function in the "db/sqlc/store.go", put the steps in its call back function, like this: